 JSON Schema solution a bit on Thursday afternoon with help

-to be created and maintained then loaded at runtime from
+has to be created and maintained then loaded at runtime

-either URL, file or inline string.
-Child types have their
+from either URL, file or inline string.
+Child types have

-schema, but that schema must be either be repeated in the
+their schema, but that schema must be either be repeated

-schema of the parent type or referenced via a pointer.
-This
+in the schema of the parent type or referenced via a

-all seemed like too much work so before getting seriously
+pointer.
+This all seemed like too much work so before

-into it, I decided to work on the validator idea.
+getting seriously into it, I decided to work on the

-feature branches which you can review/pull at the links
+couple feature branches which you can review/pull at the

-below.
-This involves changes to both core-contracts and
+links below.
+This involves changes to both core-contracts

 ProvisionWatcher I have used DeviceService in my example